7 Credit Cards for Families Who Love to Travel

 If your family mainly flies Air Canada with any frequency, or is heavily invested into the Aeroplan program, you’ll surely want to pick up an Aeroplan co-branded credit card.

-The TD Aeroplan® Visa Infinite* Card has an annual fee of $139,† which is currently being rebated for the first year.† Until January 3, 2024, the card is offering a welcome bonus of up to 50,000 Aeroplan points, with a minimum spending requirement of $7,500 in the first year.†
+The TD Aeroplan® Visa Infinite* Card has an annual fee of $139,† which is often rebated for the first year, and comes with a typically generous welcome bonus with a reasonable minimum spending requirement.

 The TD Aeroplan® Visa Infinite* Card is the best Aeroplan card for families